armbian/build/CONTRIBUTING.md

 ## Reporting Issues

 Before [reporting an issue](https://github.com/armbian/build/issues/new/choose), check our [backlog of open issues](https://github.com/armbian/build/issues) and [pull requests](https://github.com/armbian/build/pulls) to see if someone else has already reported or working on it.
-If so, feel free to add your scenario, or additional information, to the discussion.
+If an issues is already open, feel free to add your scenario, or additional information, to the discussion.
 Or simply "subscribe" to it to be notified when it is updated.

 If you find a new issue with the project please let us hear about it!
 The most important aspect of a bug report is that it includes enough information for us to reproduce it.
 So, please include as much detail as possible and try to remove the extra stuff that does not really relate to the issue itself.
 The easier it is for us to reproduce it, the faster it will be fixed!

 Please do not include any private/sensitive information in your issue!
+We are not responsible for your privacy, this is open source software.

 ## Working On Issues

 Once you have decided to contribute to Armbian by working on an issue, check our backlog of open (or [JIRA](https://armbian.atlassian.net/jira/dashboards/10000) issues open by the team) looking for any that do not have an "In Progress" label attached to it.
 Often issues will be assigned to someone, to be worked on at a later time.
 If you have the time to work on the issue now add yourself as an assignee, and set the "In Progress" label if you are a member of the “Containers” GitHub organization.
 If you can not set the label, just add a quick comment in the issue asking that the “In Progress” label be set and a member will do so for you.

+Please be sure to review the [Development Code Review Procedures and Guidelines](https://docs.armbian.com/Development-Code_Review_Procedures_and_Guidelines/) as well before you begin.

 ## Contributing

-This section describes how to start a contribution to Armbian.
+This section describes how to start contributing to Armbian.

 ### Prepare your environment